JocysCom/UMQF/MORA/analysis/bible/entities/serpent-actions.md

 UMQ_final(a,e) = -0.6525 × 0.25 × 1.0 = **-0.1631 (Highly immoral)**

 ### 2 Humanity - inherited mortality

+Context: The serpent's deception of Eve initiated the fall of man, causing all future humanity to inherit mortality.

 - Population: ~10,000,000,000 (All humans)
 - ΔOS = -0.50 (Inherited mortality)